 Featured Research Clusters

-We examine processes related to electrochemical energy conversion in batteries and fuel cells, both experimentally and computationally.
-Our expertise encompasses fuel-cell and electrolysis-cell electrocatalysis; electrode reactions in batteries; battery management and diagnostics; and ion transport in solid polymer electrolytes.
+We examine electrochemical processes for batteries, fuel cells, and electrolysis, both experimentally and computationally, to develop novel energy storage and conversion technologies.
+Our expertise encompasses the electrochemistry of insertion and conversion electrodes; electrocatalysis; battery management and diagnostics; and ion transport in electrolytes.

 Materials for photonic and electronic energy conversion

-Solar cells, batteries, electrocatalysts, and flat panel displays depend critically on the structure and composition of nanomaterials for improved efficiency, power, and durability.
-Our research enables new technologies based on novel reacting systems and new families of devices such as flexible batteries and displays.
+Solar cells, batteries, and flat panel displays depend critically on the structure and composition of nanomaterials for improved efficiency, power, and durability.
+Our research enables new technologies based on high performance solar cells and new families of devices such as flexible batteries and displays.

 Large scale energy storage and utilization